grasela/readmeproject/README.md

-# Project description and proposed solution to the problem
+# Describe the project will you be conducting and how your App will address the client’s needs.

 Back2Bikes buy all their bicycle parts from one particular supplier.